ZLS: A Reliable Live Streaming Protocol

 ZLS is still experimental and subject to change!

-ZLS Overview
+ZLS: Overview

-ZLS is an HTTP-based live streaming protocol that does its best to work well in difficult environments, typically outdoors and using a cellular network, e.g.: unreliable 4G/LTE or 5G.
-ZLS allows pushing multiples segments of different kinds: video, audio, and even user-defined data.
-The latter is pretty convenient to pass arbitrary data relative to the live stream, such as the name of the current street.
+ZLS is an HTTP-based live streaming protocol (producer-side) that does its best to work well in difficult environments, typically outdoors over a a cellular network, e.g., unreliable 4G/LTE and 5G.

 Goals